 See in most cases, this doesn’t have to be a big deal.
 In fact, it will be less awkward for them if it’s NOT a big deal.

 If they have more questions about why you feel the way you feel or what you’ve said – if they’re feeling confused or want to understand anything anymore – they can ask, for sure.
-You want to leave it at a point where it’s friendly and pleasant and they know that they can still talk to you.

 But unless they press for more clarity, just keep it short, sweet and concise – especially if it’s early days and you’ve only been on a few dates.